aleesha-10/context-aware-object-detection/README.md

 # Smart Workspace Monitor
 ### Context-aware object detection for productivity

-A computer vision system that detects desk objects using YOLOv8 and classifies workspaces as **Focused** or **Distracted** using machine learning.
+A computer vision system that watches your desk through a webcam, detects objects using YOLOv8, and classifies your workspace as **Focused** or **Distracted** in real time — with a live overlay showing what it sees and why.

----

-## Project Overview

-This project combines:
-- **YOLOv8** for real-time object detection
-- **Feature extraction** from detected objects
-- **Context classification** (Focused vs Distracted)
-- **OpenCV** for visualization

-## Features

-- Real-time desk object detection
-- Workspace context classification
-- Webcam integration with live overlay
-- Productivity scoring with smoothed predictions
-- Feature extraction and analysis pipeline

----

-## Tech Stack

 ![Python](https://img.shields.io/badge/Python-3.10+-blue)
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-2.13+-orange)